 This ultimately enables the company to design the best user experience for its customers at all touchpoints, which is a key success factor in today’s business environment”.

-At their simplest, Personas are essentially a ‘thumbnail’ description of a type of person.
+At their simplest, customer personas are essentially a ‘thumbnail’ description of a type of person.
 Here are two simple examples for a music publisher selling music clips and sheet music to a business audience.

-- Persona 1 – George: George is a 45 year old violin teacher who has used the Internet for less than a year.
-He accesses the Internet from home over a broadband connection.
+- Persona 1 – George: George is a 60-year-old violin teacher who regularly accesses the internet from his personal desktop over a broadband connection.
 He has never purchased online before, preferring to place orders by phone.

-- Persona 2 – Georgina: Georgina is a 29 year old ad exec who has been using the Internet for 5 years and uses her Macbook, iPad and Android phone to access the web - whatever is to hand.
+- Persona 2 – Georgina: Georgina is a 29-year-old ad exec who is connected to the internet all day.
+She confidently uses her Macbook, iPad, and Android phone to access the web - whatever is to hand.

 You can see that these are quite different types of people who will have quite different needs.
 Some companies simply use personas at this level.
 True design personas have a more detailed narrative and summary of customer goals and characteristics as some of the examples later in this post show.